 Atorvastatin (Lipitor) Exposed

-Atorvastatin, marketed as Lipitor, is primarily prescribed for the reduction of elevated total cholesterol, LDL cholesterol, and triglycerides, while modestly increasing HDL cholesterol.
-The drug functions as an HMG-CoA reductase inhibitor, blocking the enzyme required for cholesterol synthesis in the liver.
-Physicians prescribe it for primary prevention of cardiovascular events in patients with hyperlipidemia and for secondary prevention in those with established coronary artery disease, aiming to reduce the risk of heart attacks, strokes, and overall cardiac mortality.
+Physicians prescribe atorvastatin for prevention of cardiovascular events in patients who have hyperlipidemia and also for those with established coronary artery disease, aiming to reduce the risk of heart attacks, strokes, and overall cardiac mortality.
 Some proponents have claimed additional benefits, including anti-inflammatory effects that stabilize arterial plaques and reduce C-reactive protein levels by 15 to 25 percent, as well as potential protective effects against Alzheimer's disease and osteoporosis1.
-However, these purported benefits must be weighed against the extensive documentation of harm.
+These purported benefits must be weighed against the extensive documentation of harm.

 Documented Adverse Effects